-On May 3, 2016 Altius completed its acquisition of a copper purchase agreement (the "Copper Purchase Agreement") with a subsidiary of Yamana to acquire future copper payments referenced to Yamana's Chapada copper-gold mine located in central Brazil (the "Chapada Mine").
+On May 3, 2016 Altius completed its acquisition of a copper purchase agreement (the "Copper Purchase Agreement") with a subsidiary of Yamana Gold Inc. ("Yamana") to acquire future copper payments referenced to Yamana's Chapada copper-gold mine located in central Brazil (the "Chapada Mine" or "Chapada").
 The Copper Purchase Agreement has a base rate of 3.7% referenced to copper production from the Chapada Mine, reducing to 1.5% for remaining life of mine after 75 million pounds of copper are delivered to Altius.
+To December 31, 2020, approximately 19 million pounds have been delivered to Altius.
 In addition, the Copper Purchase Agreement provides for an expansion incentive rate whereby the base rate decreases to 2.65% in the event of an expansion of the Chapada Mine.
-On July 5, 2019 Lundin Mining Corp. ("Lundin Mining") closed the acquisition of a 100% ownership stake in Mineração Maracá Indústria e Comércio S/A which owns the Chapada copper-gold mine from Yamana Gold Inc. Subsequent to acquiring the mine, Lundin Mining published an updated National Instrument 43-101 - Standards for Disclosure for Mineral Projects ("NI 43-101") estimate for Chapada Mine which should form the basis for planned near-mine exploration work with the goal of expanding known resources and reserves.
-The Copper Purchase Agreement is guaranteed by Lundin and Lundin's wholly-owned Bermudian subsidiary, which owns the Chapada Mine.
+On July 5, 2019 Lundin Mining Corp. ("Lundin Mining") closed the acquisition from Yamana of a 100% ownership stake in Mineração Maracá Indústria e Comércio S/A which owns the Chapada Mine.
+Subsequent to acquiring the mine, Lundin Mining published an updated National Instrument 43-101 - Standards for Disclosure for Mineral Projects ("NI 43-101") estimate for Chapada Mine which should form the basis for planned near-mine exploration work with the goal of expanding known resources and reserves.
+The Copper Purchase Agreement is guaranteed by Lundin Mining and Lundin Mining's wholly-owned Bermudian subsidiary, which owns the Chapada Mine.
 For more information on the Chapada Mine, please refer to Schedule "A" to this AIF.